Updated on December 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

 How do I apply for a card in New Mexico?

-New Mexico recently introduced the Medical Cannabis Patient Portal, allowing patients to apply for the medical marijuana card online.
+The state recently introduced the Medical Cannabis Patient Portal.
+As a result, patients can apply for the NM medical marijuana card online.
 To apply for the New Mexico medical card:

 - Book an appointment with a licensed NM MMJ doctor.